 Jenifer Douglas, the founder of Right Hand Solutions, has a strong background in non-profit and school leadership.
 She is the founder of two public charter schools – Highline Academy in Denver and New Legacy Charter School in Aurora.
 She served as Vice-Principal and Executive Director of these two schools.
 She also has experience on a charter school board and sits on a foundation board.
 In addition to her school experience, Jennifer worked for 10 years for the Colorado League of Charter Schools in several different roles.
 Jennifer has raised over $3m for the organizations and schools where she has worked by writing grants that were aligned with the respective organizations’ programs and needs.
 With strong verbal and written communication skills, she is excited to support other schools and non-profits in meeting their goals.
 Jennifer received her B.A. in English and education from St. Olaf College (MN) and her M.A. in Administrative Leadership and Policy Studies from the University of Colorado Denver.

 Heather is originally from Wyoming.
 Durango, CO. has been her home since the late 80’s when she moved there to go to Fort Lewis College.
 She started her career as a high school social studies teacher and later developed an interest in adult learning which lead to owning a computer training business with her husband Steve.
 She had fun helping individuals and teams work with hardware and software but mostly she just liked helping people learn new ways of doing things.
 Eventually, she was recruited to manage employee training and development for one of her clients.
 Heather spent the next ten years in the oil and gas industry building teams that lead the way in learning and leadership.
-Now, Heather works for Region 9 Economic Development District and serves on the board of directors at Mountain Middle School.
+She also served on the board of directors at Mountain Middle School.
 She loves traveling around Southwest Colorado and working with local governments, businesses and schools on community projects.

 Keith Ouweneel is currently the Director of Crown Pointe Academy of Westminster, a role he has held since 2012.
 He is responsible for the academic program, facility needs, budget, and day to day operations of the school which include the challenging issues of 50 employees, 300 parents, and 500 students.
 While at Crown Pointe, Keith has developed and implemented many changes to the curriculum, schedules, and programming that have positively affected student engagement and performance.
 Prior to coming to CPA, Keith worked at a teacher, assistant principal, principal and school administrator for 15 years in Weld County, Colorado.
 He began his career in education as a third grade teacher, a job his wife described as working with his “peers”.